usmansbk/html-css-js-capstone/README.md

 - **DO NOT MODIFY THE CSS FILE** :bangbang:
 - Make all styling changes in the `sass/` files
-- Run `npm build` to generate new CSS
+- Run `npm run build` to generate new CSS

 ### Test